tanish-thombare/EuroBit/README.md

 The project leverages the 7Timer API, a free and straightforward service that doesn't require API keys.
 This API serves as a reliable source for obtaining accurate and up-to-date weather forecasts for European cities.

-## Usage

-To experience the weather forecast feature, simply visit the webpage at [Eurobit](https.eurobit.netlify.app) and use the provided interface to look up the 7-day forecast for your desired European city.

-## Contributors

-- 10daer